MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/ai-foundry/05-ocr.md

     python read-text.py
     ```

-16. When prompted, enter **1** and observe the output, which should be each word of text in the image with their respective position in the image.
+1. When prompted, enter **1** and observe the output, which should be each word of text in the image with their respective position in the image.
 Notice how the confidence level of each word is also returned.

-17. In the **read-text** folder, select the **text.jpg** image and noticed how there's a polygon around each *word*.
+1. Download the **text.jpg** image again and notice how there's a polygon around each *word*.

 ## Use the Azure AI Vision SDK to read handwritten text from an image

 In the previous exercise, you read well defined text from an image, but sometimes you might also want to read text from handwritten notes or papers.
 The good news is that the **Azure AI Vision SDK** can also read handwritten text with the same exact code you used to read well defined text.
 We'll use the same code from the previous exercise, but this time we'll use a different image.

-1. In the **read-text/images** folder, select on **Note.jpg** to view the file that your code processes.
+1. Download **Note.jpg** using the file path `mslearn-ai-vision/Labfiles/05-ocr/***C-Sharp or Python***/read-text/images/Note.jpg` to view the next image that your code processes.

-2. In the code file for your application, in the **Main** function, examine the code that runs if the user selects menu option **2**.
+1. In the code file for your application, in the **Main** function, examine the code that runs if the user selects menu option **2**.
 This code calls the **GetTextRead** function, passing the path to the *Note.jpg* image file.

-3. From the integrated terminal for the **read-text** folder, enter the following command to run the program:
+1. From the terminal, enter the following command to run the program:

     **C#**